asif-karimbux/gradio-whisper-subtitling/README.md

 * An public interview with Greg is included for you to use

 ### Observations
 * Whisper API seems to handle English, French and Spanish subtitling well (not a native speaker but they seem okay).
-I tried swahili and that didn't work; likely because Whisper doesn't support translation to any languages other than English.
 * Getting moviepy to add fonts is a little tricky
   * Install ImageMagick: ```brew install imagemagick```
   * Install Ghostscript: ```brew install ghostscript```